First-principles characterization of native defects and oxygen impurities in GaAs: Results and discussion

 We begin with possible defect-to-band radiative transitions.
 Under p-type conditions, i.e., when the Fermi level is below midgap, O$_{\rm As}$ is stable as O$_{\rm As}^+$; see Fig.~\ref{fig;natives}(b).
 This defect configuration can capture an electron from the CBM (e.g., previously excited to from the valence to the conduction band) and emits a photon.
 The peak emission energy ($E_{\rm em}$) corresponds to the optical transition level $E_{\rm opt}^{+/0}$, i.e., the energy difference between O$_{\rm As}^+$ and O$_{\rm As}^0$ in the lattice geometry of O$_{\rm As}^+$.
-As shown in Fig.~\ref{fig;cc}(d) and Table~\ref{tab;opt}, this emission peak is at 0.40 eV, with a relaxation energy (i.e., the Franck-Condon shift) of $0.13$ eV [$E_{\rm FC} = E_{\rm em} - \Delta E$, where $\Delta E$ is the zero-phonon line (ZPL) energy which, for electron capture, is the thermodynamic transition level $\epsilon(q_1/q_2)$ referenced to the CBM].
+As shown in Fig.~\ref{fig;cc}(d) and Table~\ref{tab;opt}, this emission peak is at 0.40 eV, with a relaxation energy (i.e., the Franck-Condon shift) of $0.13$ eV [$E_{\rm FC} = E_{\rm em} - \Delta E$, where $\Delta E$ is the ionization energy or the zero-phonon line (ZPL) energy which, for electron capture, is the transition level $\epsilon(q_1/q_2)$ referenced to the CBM].
 We also consider the absorption process.
 In the case of O$_{\rm As}$, an electron can be excited from O$_{\rm As}^0$ to the conduction band, with a peak absorption energy ($E_{\rm abs}$) of 0.85 eV, corresponding to $E_{\rm opt}^{0/+}$, given by the energy difference between O$_{\rm As}^0$ and O$_{\rm As}^+$, both in the geometry of O$_{\rm As}^0$.
 Similar calculations are carried out for As$_{\rm Ga}$, Ga$_{\rm As}$, $V_{\rm Ga}$, O$_{\rm As}$-As$_{\rm Ga}$, and O$_{\rm As}$-2As$_{\rm Ga}$ and results are reported in Table~\ref{tab;opt}.
 We find that the emission and absorption energies are all in the near infrared range.
+The (${\rm O}_{\rm As}$-$2{\rm As}_{\rm Ga}$)$^0$ $\rightarrow$ (${\rm O}_{\rm As}$-$2{\rm As}_{\rm Ga}$)$^+$ $+$ $e^-$ transition with the absorption energy of 0.61 eV, see Fig.~\ref{fig;cc}(f) and Table~\ref{tab;opt}, may correspond to the so-called $B \rightarrow B'$ transition with the energy of 0.60--0.65 eV in Alt's experiment~\cite{Alt1990PRL}.

 Next, we calculate the nonradiative electron capture cross section at the selected defects.
 Table~\ref{tab;opt} shows key parameters extracted from \textsc{nonrad} calculations, including mass-weighted differences between the geometries of the excited (e) and ground (g) states ($\Delta Q$, in amu$^{1/2}${\AA}), energies of the effective vibrations ($\hbar \Omega_{\{\rm e,g\}}$, meV), Huang-Rhys factors for the ground state ($S_{\rm g} = E_{\rm FC}/\hbar\Omega_{\rm g}$), and electron-phonon coupling matrix elements ($\tilde{W}_{\rm eg}$, eV/amu$^{1/2}${\AA})~\cite{Alkauskas2014PRB,Turiansky2021CPC}.
 The harmonic approximation is assumed in the fitting of the potential energy surfaces.
 The energy curve for Ga$_{\rm As}$ is rather anharmonic, however.
 Following the argumentation in Ref.~\citenum{Alkauskas2014PRB}, we perform the parabolic fit for Ga$_{\rm As}^-$ (Ga$_{\rm As}^0$) only for $Q>0$ ($Q>\Delta Q$), thus focusing only on the range of $Q$ values where the energy curves cross; see Fig.~\ref{fig;cc}(b).